History of vice in Texas: Hell's Half Acre (Fort Worth)

 Though Hell's Half Acre became a popular euphemism for red-light districts throughout Texas, the most well-known district to use this name was the one in Fort Worth.
 The area developed in the 1870s as a rest stop on the cattle trails from Texas through Kansas.
 It quickly became populated with saloons, brothels, and other vice dens offering gambling, liquor, and prostitutes.

 The Acre soon became known for its violence and lawlessness, and was sometimes referred to as the town's "Bloody Third Ward."
 It became a hide-out for thieves and violent criminals such as Sam Bass.
 This led to crackdowns by law enforcement though they rarely interfered with the gambling and other vice operations in the area.
 The commercially successful area grew reaching its height in the late 19th century when it covered 2.5 acre of the city.
 The Acre was an important source of income for the town, and despite outside pressures against the illegal activities, Fort Worth officials were reluctant to take action.

 The major complaints against the area within the community were primarily against the dance halls and brothels, which reformers saw as the most immoral, as well as the general violence.
 The saloons and gambling halls were generally less of a concern.
 In 1889, following serious bouts of violence in the city, officials shut down many of the activities that were deemed as most directly contributing to the violence.
 By the start of the 20th century, the Acre's popularity as a destination for out-of-town visitors had diminished dramatically.
 The Progressive movement of the early 20th century put increasing pressure on the area until it was shut down in 1917.

 Crystal and Iron Front Saloons

-At the corner of Congress Avenue and Pecan Street in Austin stood a pair of legendary bars, the Crystal Saloon and Iron Front Saloon.
-The intersection, not far from the Capitol, was one of the most notorious locations in Texas.
-The two saloons anchored a bawdy and often dangerous night life scene and ran thriving gambling businesses, in addition to others nearby.
+Two bars, the Crystal Saloon and Iron Front Saloon, were located at the corner of Congress Avenue and Pecan Street in Austin.
+The two saloons, along with others nearby, were a center for the local night life scene and ran gambling businesses.
 Above the Iron Front was a popular gambling hall run by Austin's city marshall.

 In 1910, the saloons were torn down as part of civic efforts at improving the community.